swcarpentry/website/_posts/2017/2017-10-18-call-new-joint-board.md

 category: ["Carpentries", "Merger", "Steering Committee", "Board"]
 ---

+### EDITED 2017-11-07: Board of Directors is a legal term and can't be used for a sponsored project.
+Changed to "Steering Committee"

-### Call for Joint Carpentries Leadership: Stand for election to the joint board of the merged Carpentries organization
+### Call for Joint Carpentries Leadership: Stand for election to the joint Steering Committee of the merged Carpentries organization

 As most of you know, Software Carpentry and Data Carpentry are merging into a new organization, provisionally called "The Carpentries".
 This new organization